Sler69/MarvelProject/README.md

 To be able to use this project you require to get your own API key from Marvel: https://developer.marvel.com/.
 Or ask your manager for credentials.

+## Notes

+The api is case sensitive so we need to send exact name of character aka Iron Man to the service.
+In this case just add the param as this: Iron_Man = Iron Man, Black_Panther = Black Panther

 ### Prerequisites

 What things you need to install the software and how to install them